Yoga for Carpal Tunnel Relief

 The kneading motion forces tendons and sheaths to rub and scrape against each other.
 This effectively disrupts the adhesions holding them together.
 With repeated therapy, a patient’s symptoms are significantly reduced.
 In fact, pain and numbness are so improved that it can be confirmed by EMG testing.

-Another benefit of myofascial release massage is that it facilitates drainage of excess fluid.
-The tendon swelling is generated by excess fluid build-up.
+Another benefit of myofascial release massage is that it facilitates drainage of excess fluid inside the wrist joint.
+Tendon swelling is generated by excess fluid build-up.
 If you drain the fluid, you lessen the fluid pressure on the median nerve.
 This added benefit of massage is felt quickly because as fluid drains away, symptoms dwindle noticeably.

 An additional benefit of myofascial release massage is increased blood flow to the wrist.
 The tendon healing process requires both fluid drainage as well increased blood circulation.
 The more blood flowing through the healing area, the faster nutrients can replace damaged or worn out structures.